sharmilamsr9/CS623-Final-Project/README.md

 4) Visit http://localhost:8000/ and you can see the application running.

-5) For Dockerizing Django-ecommerce Website and deployment into EC2 with AWS-RDS watch the youtube video below https://youtu.be/geXi0sXybUk
+5) For Dockerizing Django-ecommerce Website and deployment into EC2 with AWS-RDS watch the youtube video below:
+https://youtu.be/geXi0sXybUk

 6) Below is the application Link after deploying on AWS-EC2:
   Application URL: http://3.210.224.62:8000/